 top of page

-The Avocado Bell Curve God
+Praying to the Avocado Bell Curve God

 It just goes to show that even seemingly intelligent humans, when desperate, gullible and possibly even bored enough, will believe nearly everything you tell them and to some extent, resort to illogical behaviour to get what they want.

 When something good or bad happens, we lean towards seeking answers retrospectively.
 We look logically for these answers by re-tracing the steps and putting together the pieces leading up to the events that take place.
 There is usually a connection between the cause and effect.
-For example, “he is so small and thin today because he didn’t eat well when he was younger”, or “he works in a mediocre job now because he didn’t study hard in school then”.

 But whenever the science and logic fails us and things don’t go according to plan, we fall back on, or turn to the spiritual side of things.

-Humans seek comfort in rationalising stuff that happens to them, both the good ones and bad ones, especially the bad ones.
 Hence, the existence of the avocado bell curve god, drinking water mixed with the ashes of books, and the wearing of good luck charms, gods in other forms, amongst others.

 “We are so good at justifying things to avoid our deepest fears.
 That is one trick the mind is really good at.” - Alicia Cramer